unused1/CS614_Individual_Eval/README.md

 ## Acknowledgments
 This project was developed with assistance from:
-- Claude 3.7 Sonnet (Anthropic) - Provided coding assistance for implementing progress tracking features, mock mode functionality, and debugging
+- Claude 3.7 Sonnet (Anthropic) - Provided coding assistance.

 ## License
 This project is provided as-is for educational and research purposes.